|Sewing a Baseball Quilt|

 1. I started with soft white cotton for my baseballs.
 I washed the fabric first and did some light ironing so it would at least lay flat.

-2. I folded the white fabric in half the long way it comes off the bolt and then I turned one end up as far as I needed to draw ¼ of a baseball.
+2. I folded the white fabric in half lengthwise then I folded one end up as far as I needed to draw ¼ of a baseball.
 I kept my fabric tape measure at the corner of the four layers and made marks at 22” following the curve of the ball.

 Once the marks were in place, I followed them with my scissors and cut out the only complete baseball in the quilt.